loader image

 by Depression, Hope

-The truth of the matter is, mental health doctors have had no idea what specific antidepressant a patient is in need of.
+The truth of the matter is that mental health doctors have no idea what specific antidepressant a patient requires.
 There is no “one pill fits all.”

 It’s more like, “Pick a pill, any pill.
-Try it for 6 weeks and let me know if it helps.
-Not helping?
+Try it for six weeks, and let me know if it helps.
+Is it not helping?
 Then, pick a pill, any pill.
-Try it for 6 weeks …
+Try it for six weeks …

 This is my story:

-In an earlier blog, “Hey, You Smiled” I shared that I had begun to systematically change from one antidepressant to a different one.
-When Part 1 of my story ended I was slowly being weaned off of my twice daily dose of 3 Lamictal tablets.
+In an earlier blog, “Hey, You Smiled” I shared that I had begun to change from one antidepressant to a different one systematically.
+When Part 1 of my story ended, I was slowly being weaned off of my twice-daily dose of 3 Lamictal tablets.
 Discontinuing this antidepressant was a 3-week process.
-When the day came that I was totally off of the LamictalĀ I began taking the newĀ antidepressant, Depakote.
+When the day came that I was totally off of the Lamictal, I began taking the new antidepressant, Depakote.

-With great anticipation, IĀ looked for any kind ofĀ improvement.
-SixĀ weeks later … it was nowhere to be found.
+With great anticipation, I looked for any kind of improvement.
+Six weeks later … it was nowhere to be found.

 No, quite the contrary.

-In a previously written blog post, I described what the dark pit of desolation looked like.
-Well, now I found myself, once again, heading right towards it!Ā Every day I found myself movingĀ just a little bit closer to that ominous pit.
-I tried digging my heels into the ground attempting to slow down that which appeared to be inevitable.
+In a previous blog post, I described the dark pit of desolation.
+Well, now I found myself, once again, heading right towards it!
+Every day, I found myself moving just a little bit closer to that ominous pit.
+I tried digging my heels into the ground, attempting to slow down what appeared to be inevitable.

 I was so scared.
 I was desperately in need of help but I chose to do nothing.
 I kept hoping that I would start feeling better again soon.
 Finally, I admitted to myself that I was definitely headed in the wrong direction.
 So I searched frantically for somewhere that I could make a U-turn.

-Just then I felt my knees buckle causing me to start falling.
-Before I could blink I found myself gliding uncontrollably down a slippery slope intoĀ that horrible pit.
-Sliding faster and faster, my mind began re-playing some of my most frightening memories.
+Just then, I felt my knees buckle, causing me to start falling.
+Before I could blink, I found myself gliding uncontrollably down a slippery slope into that horrible pit.
+Sliding faster and faster, my mind began replaying some of my most frightening memories.
 Memories of what it had been like to be imprisoned in complete darkness.
 I just had to stop this downward free fall.

 Through tears of fear, sadness, helplessness and rapidly depleting hope, I picked up my cell phone and placed a call to my Psychiatrist.
-Her voicemail beeped and I quickly acknowledged that the new medicationĀ was making me feel worse.
-Confessing to her that once again I was very depressed and I was entertaining suicidal ideation.
-That I needed help and I needed it ASAP!
+Her voicemail beeped and I quickly acknowledged that the new medication was making me feel worse.
+Confessing to her that, once again, I was very depressed and I was entertaining suicide.
+I needed help ASAP!

-Got it!
-I started praying that this change was going to work because the options were notĀ very enticing.
-Within 36 hours my spirit had been resurrected and my battery was being recharged.
+I got it!
+I prayed that this change would work because the options were not enticing.
+Within 36 hours, my spirit had been resurrected, and my battery was being recharged.

 Yes!
 I now knew what it was.
 It was still small but none the less I could see it.